phillipadsmith/2014.phillipadsmith.com/_posts/2019-02-07-10-skills-that-journalists-and-entrepreneurs-have-in-common.md

 >  _"The entrepreneurial mystique?
 It's not magic, it's not mysterious, and it has nothing to do with the genes.
 It's a discipline.
 And, like any discipline, it can be learned."_

 Let's face it, if you can make it in the world of journalism today -- cranking out stories with little editorial support -- you can most certainly make it as an entrepreneur.
-You've already got the moxy and grit -- as well as most of the other skills listed above -- you just need to apply the skills a little differently when steering a business toward financial viability.
+You've already got the moxie and grit -- as well as most of the other skills listed above -- you just need to apply the skills a little differently when steering a business toward financial viability.

 Last year I [interviewed several dozen reporters who'd left newsrooms to start news businesses on their own](https://medium.com/jsk-class-of-2018/why-do-reporters-take-the-risk-to-start-a-media-business-these-answers-might-surprise-you-3be6418000bf).
 Overwhelmingly, there were **only two factors that lead most of them to start something new**: inspiration, or desperation.
 Desperation is easy to understand.
 There are fewer and fewer jobs, and more and more layoffs, as the traditional press shrinks across the nation -- that's a powerful motivator.